-Free tickets will be awarded through an online lottery, which opens at 10 a.m.
-EDT on October 18 and closes at 10 a.m.
-EDT on October 22, 2018.
-To enter the lottery visit www.recreation.gov and click the ‘TICKET LOTTERY’ link.
-Those without computer access may call 877-444-6777 to enter the lottery.
-Lottery winners will be notified on October 29, 2018.
+Free tickets will be awarded through an online lottery, which closes at 10 a.m.
+EDT on October 21, 2019.
+To enter the lottery, visit www.recreation.gov and click the ‘Enter Lottery’ link.
+Lottery results will be available on November 4, 2019.

 For more information, or to watch the live webcast, visit: www.thenationaltree.org.

 Hours: Program begins at 5 pm.
 Gates open at 3:30 pm, ticket holders must be in their seats by 4:30 pm.

 Trees are lit daily until January 1st from dusk to 11 pm.

 Admission: Tickets are available by lottery in October or early November for the lighting ceremony.
 After the lighting ceremony the attraction is free.

 Parking: No on-street parking is available by the White House.
 Visitors are strongly urged to use public transportation.
 Limited parking is available along Constitution Avenue between 15th and 17th Streets on evenings and weekends.